AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * DATE: The date of the diet.
-It must follow the ISO Date Format: yyyy-MM-dd.
+It must follow the ISO Date Format yyyy-MM-dd and cannot be in the future.

 **Examples:**